such as CVE, NVD and more. Data derived from these resources is analyzed, tested and enriched, before being included in the database.

 Curated, enriched and actionable content

-- vulnerability description: hand-curated content and summaries, including code snippets were applicable.
+- Vulnerability description: hand-curated content and summaries, including code snippets where applicable.

 - All items in the database are analyzed and tested for their accuracy (version ranges, vulnerable method, etc).